salesp07/Pokedex-ReactApp/README.md

 10. Go to http://localhost:3000/ on your browser.

+## Debugging
+If you get a CORS error when making requests to the backend server:
+- make sure to include https://localhost:3000 in the `whitelist` array in `./backend/server.js`
+- change the `secure` attribute to `false` in the session obj in in `./backend/server.js`

 ## How to use main features

 ### Pokemons
+- Go to the SignUp page and create a new account
 - Filter or search pokemons by typing on the search input or clicking the filter checkboxes
 - Play pokemon OST, change the volume, switch songs through the media player on top
 - Make pokemons dance throught the 'Everybody Dance' button